UnionOfRAD/manual/en/common-tasks/console-applications.md

 Before we get started, you'll want to make sure that your shell knows where the `li3` command is.

-If my Lithium installation was at `/usr/local/lithium`, I'd add the following to my Bash configuration to make sure the `li3` command was universally available to me:
+If my li3 installation was at `/usr/local/lithium`, I'd add the following to my Bash configuration to make sure the `li3` command was universally available to me: